 Experience the triumphs and challenges of advanced research, while honing your analytical skills and providing you with deeper knowledge of your field

-Since PURM students will be engaged with their research full-time during their 10 week PURM experience, you may not have any other employment at Penn during these 10 weeks (The specific dates of your experience should be worked out with your mentor, but they must occur during the summer).
+Since PURM students will be engaged with their research full-time during their 10 week PURM experience, selected students should not be involved in any other activities (eg employment or internships) that will interfere with their capacity to participate successfully in the program.
+The specific dates of your experience should be worked out with your mentor, but they must occur during the summer.

-At the conclusion of your PURM experience, each student must submit a brief summary (250-500 words) of your experience in conversational and accessible language (suitable for posting on the CURF website) that briefly describes:
+At the conclusion of your PURM experience, each student must submit (1) photos and (2) a brief reflection on your experience in conversational and accessible language (suitable for posting on the CURF website and social media) that conveys the benefits of the experience itself, such as skills/lessons learned, personal/intellectual/professional development, mentorship opportunities, etc.

-Each PURM student recipient will also be required to present posters describing their PURM research at the CURF Research Expo in September.
-A lunch with the Provost to talk about benefits of the program will be held in October.
+Each PURM student recipient will also be required to present a poster describing their PURM research at the CURF Research Expo in September.

 Our hope is that many of these summer research experiences will develop into long-term faculty-student mentoring relationships, but this is not an obligation.